calipho-sib/nextprot-docs/news/2018/02/14/New neXtProt release with latest PeptideAtlas human peptide data and a revamped Proteomics view.md

 ##Changes to the data

 This release, neXtProt data release 2017-12-29, is the 2018 reference for [HUPO](https://www.hupo.org/).
 This release incorporates the latest [PeptideAtlas](http://www.peptideatlas.org/) release (Human 2018-01) with over 1.4 million peptides detected by mass spectrometry.
 Data from UniProtKB, Ensembl, IntAct, GOA, as well as GeneIDs, have also been updated.
-GO molecular function, biological process and cellular component annotations for most of the human protein kinases, as well as expression information, mutagenesis and variant phenotype data from neXtProt have been integrated.
+GO molecular function, biological process and cellular component annotations for most of the human protein kinases, as well as expression information, mutagenesis and variant phenotype data from neXtProt have also been integrated.

 ##New rules to upgrade protein existence